CFN-softbio/VISION/backend/README.md

-# vision_hal
+# VISION - Backend
-Repo for all processes on HAL
+Repo for all processes on our backend server (HAL)

 # Installation
 ## Installing Python